bengrunfeld/study-notes/InterviewQ&A/Interview_Q&A.md

 1. Reduce the number of requests
 2. Reduce the overall size of the content
-3. Promote parallelization (i.e. simultaneous download of assets)
+3. Promote parallelization (i.e. simultaneous download of assets - if IE, use domain sharding.)
 4. Lazy load images - use blank png as base image, then use JS to swap image when other image is fully loaded
+5. Prefetch resources
-5. Use a framework that employs a virtual-dom (Elm, Mecury)
+6. Use a framework that employs a virtual-dom (React/Flux, Tw.
+Flight, Elm, Mecury)

+You want to concatenate and minify your JS/CSS, so there is only one file to fetch from the server.

+You also want to re-consider heavily using a client-side MV* (e.g. Backbone), because you can end up downloading lots of data, thus slowing down the site.

 **Code techniques:**

+* Compress/minify code
 * Concatenate files into a smaller group of files
 * Remove duplicates and unused selectors/code
-* Compress/minify code
+* Prefetch resources using `rel="prefetch"` OR have a hidden div containing the resource (img), as browser will only download a resource if it hits it in the HTML.
+* Consider downloading files in parallel (for IE only) [link](http://csswizardry.com/2013/01/front-end-performance-for-web-designers-and-front-end-developers/)
+* Use CSS sprites

 **Infrastructure Techniques**

 * Consider using a CDN
-* Download files in parallel [link](http://csswizardry.com/2013/01/front-end-performance-for-web-designers-and-front-end-developers/)
-* Leverage browser caching
+* Leverage browser caching (use `.htaccess`)
 * Leverage proxy caching

 **Tech Specific**